 A family court hears cases that differ in nature from ordinary civil and criminal cases, through procedures that suit the particularities of those cases.
-Since cases of domestic disputes often involve emotional conflicts between the parties, in order to thoroughly resolve such cases, the court must not only render a legal determination, but must also sufficiently deal with such emotional conflicts.
-Accordingly, cases of domestic disputes, excluding personal status litigation, are heard in camera, and are to be resolved, not through litigation or adjudication proceedings, but through conciliation proceedings based on logic and sentiment.
-Meanwhile, juveniles, whose personalities are immature compared to adults, are very likely to be reformed through education.
+Since cases of domestic disputes often involve emotional conflicts between the parties, in order to thoroughly resolve such cases, the court must not only render a legal determination, but must also deal with such emotional conflicts in reaching a resolution.
+Therefore, domestic dispute cases are dealt with non-publicly, except for litigation relating to personal status.
+The court must attempt to resolve domestic disputes through conciliation in accordance with reason, but also with a sense of humanity, rather than resorting from the beginning to legal proceedings such as litigations or adjudication.
+Meanwhile, juveniles who are immature compared to adults, are very likely to be reformed through education.
 Therefore, a disposition on a juvenile is to be determined by a family court after taking an educational approach to prevent repeated delinquency, rather than imposing a criminal punishment through litigation proceedings in an open court.

-In this manner, a family court does not merely make a legal determination, but explores the causes underlying a dispute or delinquency, and gives top priority to finding a way in which the various problems within a family or between relatives can be smoothly resolved or a way to prevent a delinquent juvenile from repeating delinquency.
+In this manner, a family court does not merely make a legal determination, but explores the causes underlying a dispute or delinquency, and gives top priority to finding a way in which various problems within a family or between relatives can be resolved comprehensively or a way to prevent a delinquent juvenile from repeating delinquency.
 On such basis, the court takes appropriate and reasonable measures that suit individual cases, and resolves the cases with an eye to the future.

-The Courthouse of Fukuoka Family Court
+The Courthouse of Kobe Family Court

 II.
-HISTORÍCAL BACKGROUND OF A FAMILY COURT
+HISTORY OF FAMILY COURTS

 In January 1923, the Juvenile Act came into effect in Tokyo and four other prefectures, and juvenile protection offices (quasi-administrative agencies under the direct control of the Ministry of Justice) were established in Tokyo and Osaka.
 Later, in January 1942, the Juvenile Act came into effect nationwide, and more juvenile protection offices were established.
-However, in order to respond to the principles of the new Constitution and to the rapid increase in juvenile offenses after World War II, the possibility of establishing juvenile courts that are of the same level as district courts was considered in the discussions for revision of the Juvenile Act that were held since 1946.
+However, in order to respond to the principles of the new Constitution and to the rapid increase in juvenile offenses after World War II, the possibility of establishing juvenile courts that are of the same level as district courts was considered in the discussions for revision of the Juvenile Act that were held starting in 1946.